 Modified nem object.
 Each edge in the nem graph now has a "weight" and a "label" attribute.
 The label attribute corresponds to the original value in the adjacency matrix.
-The weight attribute encodes up- and down-regulation in the following way: value 2 means up-regulation, value -1 down-regulation and value 1 corresponds to an unknown regulation type.
+The weight attribute encodes up- and down-regulation in the following way: value 2 means up-regulation, value -1 down-regulation and value 1 an unknown effect.